 Modern office procedures and computer equipment.

-Assist in the planning, direction and control of the administration and operation of departments headed by non-elective and non-Board of Supervisors appointed department heads.
+Assist in the planning, direction, and control of the administration and operation of departments headed by appointees of the County Executive Officer.

 Provide administrative and policy guidance to County department heads.

-Develop and implement policies and procedures having County-wide application; and develop and implement policies and procedures for the Internal Management Audit Division and other divisions of the County Executive Office.
+Develop and implement policies and procedures having Countywide application; develop and implement policies and procedures for the various divisions of the County Executive Office.

 Gain cooperation through discussion and persuasion.

-Successfully develop, control and administer County budget and expenditures including the various budgets of the County Executive Office.
+Successfully develop, control, and administer the County budget and expenditures, including the various budgets of the County Executive Office.

 Communicate clearly and concisely, both orally and in writing.

 Work with various cultural and ethnic groups in a tactful and effective manner.